 Survivors include two daughters, Karen Elizabeth DeGuzman of Chesapeake, Virginia and grandchildren Kelly Rose Englund and Eric Jaymes (Brooke) and great grandchildren Braden Jaymes and Ellie Grace Englund; and Katherine Elaine McDaniel (Tanner) of Oklahoma City, Oklahoma and grandchildren James Jeffrey and Cassandra Elizabeth Barnes, and Ryan Eugene and Sean Patrick McDaniel.
 CAPT McNutt has 3 sets of twins among his seven grandchildren.
 Additional survivors include a brother, James C. McNutt; a sister, Karen Lee Schroyer, and nieces and nephews.

 There will be no viewing or local services, per his wishes.
-Inurnment will be at Arlington National Cemetery, Arlington, Virginia, with full military honors at a later date due to cemetery scheduling.
+Inurnment will be at Arlington National Cemetery, 1 Memorial Avenue, Arlington, Virginia, with full military honors on Friday, May 1, 2020 at 9:00 a.m.
 The family will share that information as soon as it is available.
 Memorial contributions may be made to the Michael J. Fox Foundation for Parkinson’s Research (www.michaeljfox.org)

 Arrangements are under the direction of the Robert W. Waid Funeral Home, Inc., 581 Chestnut Street, Meadville where memories and condolences may be shared at www.waidfuneralhome.net

-To send flowers to CAPT Jon Jay McNutt, U.S. Coast Guard (Retired)'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of CAPT Jon Jay McNutt, U.S. Coast Guard (Retired), please visit our floral store.

 Michael J. Fox Foundation for Parkinson's Research